-- Manage multiple mailboxes: Direct multiple email addresses to a help desk and manage all emails in one spot.
+- Manage multiple mailboxes: Direct multiple email addresses to a help desk and manage all emails from one platform.

 - Contact recognition: By using a help desk and consolidating your support systems, you can recognize your customers from the start and provide personalized customer service.

-- Notes & tags: Reps have the ability to add internal notes and tags to an email conversations with customers to help other reps understand the conversation and its context quicker.
+- Notes & tags: Agents have the ability to add internal notes and tags to email conversations with customers to help other agents understand the conversation and its context quicker.

-- Collaboration: Allows reps to work together to resolve customer issues through transferring conversations to a more equipped rep and writing internal notes.
+- Collaboration: Allows agents to work together to resolve customer issues through transferring conversations to a more equipped agent and writing internal notes.

-- Canned responses: Saves time writing the same replies over and over again by inserting common replies instantly.
+- Saved responses: Saves time writing the same replies over and over again by inserting common replies instantly.

 Where help desks & shared mailboxes are still failing

 Although help desks make managing email easier, there are still some major issues that occur whether you are using a shared mailbox or a help desk.
 When an email comes into a help desk, it’s usually assigned a ticket number and then is either manually assigned to an agent or remains unresolved until a rep chooses to answer it.
 As you can imagine, when a customer service rep has the ability to choose which email they will handle next, it often leads to cherry-picking.
 The easiest emails get answered first and many customers are left waiting too long for assistance.
 When designing Dixa, we wanted to make email instant and give customer service reps the opportunity to surprise customers with quick support on email.